AlexLeitanthem/beamforming_simulator/README.md

 ## Author

-Built by Leitanthem Alex -Electronics and Communications Engineering student.
+Built by Leitanthem Alex - Electronics and Communications Engineering student Manipur Institute of Technology.